Amager: History

-This project was initiated by the Danish government.

 The beach area to the east of the island, known as Amager Strandpark (Amager Beach Park), which had fallen into disrepair since its inception in the 1930s, was extensively redeveloped between May 2004 and August 2005.
 A 2-km-long artificial island was constructed just off the mainland, from which it is separated by a small lagoon.

 Until the 1970s, Amager was used as a place to dump latrine waste; this led to a slang term for the island 'Lorteøen' (Shit Island).
 See Renholdningsselskabet af 1898.
 Today the waters off Amager are clean and feature popular and attractive beaches.

 Nature

+At 35 km^{2}, the protected natural area of Naturpark Amager makes up more than one-third of the island's total area of 96 km^{2}.
+This area includes Kalvebod Fælled, which comprises land that was claimed from the sea in 1943.
+While the soil in this reclaimed land is unsuitable for agricultural use, the area between Dragør town and the airport is cultivated land of high quality.

-Amager Common (Danish: Amager Fælled) is a 223-hectare nature reserve in north-west Amager.
+Another part of Naturpark Amager is Amager Common (Danish: Amager Fælled), a 223-hectare nature reserve in north-west Amager.
 The former military area is home to a diverse range of flora and fauna; including forests, fields, and Highland cattle.
-The King's Grove (Danish: Kongelunden) is a large oak forest located on the southern side of Amager.
+At the southern border of Naturpark Amager lies the forest Kongelunden (The King's Grove), established in the early 19th century, with a predominance of oak.
 It is popular for biking, bird watching, and horseback riding.

+Notable buildings and facilities

 The National Aquarium Denmark is situated in the east of Amager and is Northern Europe's largest aquarium.

-Communities

-Various communities are located on Amager, including Islands Brygge, and the towns of Dragør, Kastrup, and Tårnby.
+Also notable is Amager Bakke, a combined waste-to-energy plant with a dry ski slope and other recreational facilities on its roof.

+Ørestad is host to Bella Center, a convention and exposition center, Field's, the second-largest shopping center in Scandinavia, and Royal Arena, a multi-use indoor arena.

 Transport

+Copenhagen Airport is in the eastern part of Amager, in Tårnby Municipality, about 8 kilometres (5 miles) from Copenhagen city centre.

 Amager is connected by tunnel to the artificial island Peberholm from which Øresund Bridge connects Denmark to Sweden.
 The construction of the bridge has had a significant impact on the physical geography of the island, largely due to the construction of new highways.

 The Copenhagen Metro connects Amager to central Copenhagen.
-The metro line from Vanløse to Amager divides into M1 and M2 lines at Christianshavn and then continue to Vestamager and Lufthavnen (Copenhagen Airport).
+The metro line from Vanløse to Amager divides into M1 and M2 lines at Christianshavn and then continues to Vestamager and Lufthavnen (Copenhagen Airport).
+Regional and long-distance train services, including to Sweden, serve Copenhagen Airport as well as Tårnby and Ørestad stations.

-Copenhagen Airport is in the eastern part of Amager.
-It is linked by train, metro and bus services.
+Bridges to Zealand

+Nine bridges currently link Amager and Zealand, listed here in order from north to south.